Skip to main content Skip to accessibility

 Be tick aware

-• wear boots or other closed footwear
+• wear closed footwear such as boots

-• consider using insect repellents containing DEET (diethyltoluamide)
+• use insect repellents containing DEET (diethyltoluamide)

 • ticks can be very small, look for something as tiny as a freckle or a speck of dirt, especially in skin folds

-• a shower or bath once you're home helps to reduce risk
+• a shower or bath

 • check pets for ticks and speak to your vet about tick control